 The following types of articles will be considered for publication:

-- Research articles should not exceed 3000 words (included title, abstract and main text excluded references); have a total of 6 or fewer tables and figures, an abstract of 400 words or less.
+- Research articles should not exceed 3000 words (including title, abstract, and main text excluded references); have a total of 6 or fewer tables and figures and an abstract of 400 words or less.

-(3) Reviews: Narrative, systematic, or meta-analysis review articles are accepted from experts in the field.
-They should not exceed 4,000 words of text (included title, abstract and main text excluded references); with 5 or fewer tables and figures, an abstract of 400 words, and 100 or fewer references.
+- Narrative, systematic, or meta-analysis review articles are accepted by experts in the field.
+They should not exceed 4,000 words of text (including title, abstract, and main text excluded references); with 5 or fewer tables and figures, an abstract of 400 words, and 100 or fewer references.

-(4) Case report: This should be reports of genuine rare cases limited to no more than 1500 words (included title, abstract and main text excluded references); comprising of a short introduction, case report and discussion followed by references of no more than 20 with the structured abstract of 150 words.
+- This should be the report of genuine rare cases limited to no more than 1500 words (including title, abstract and main text excluding references); comprising of a short introduction, case report, and discussion followed by references of no more than 20 with the structured abstract of 150 words.
 If color figures and photos are absolutely necessary for the report, they should be original or of high quality.

 - The Letter may be sent to the author(s) of the originally published article and possibly to other interested parties for a response to be published in the same issue of the journal as the Letter.

 - Letters should have a brief title that references the topic of the originating article, and Letters should not exceed 500 words, with 5 or fewer references and no tables or figures.